zhaoou/notes/ml/ml_intro.md

 * label - value that we will be predicting
 * training  set - subset of examples used for training
 * test set - subset of exampes used for testing (don't use training set to test!)
+* feature engineering - selection and merging of features to minimize loss

+> gradient boosting is used for problems where structured data is available, whereas deep learning is used for perceptual prob- lems such as image classification.

 # Supervised vs Unsupervised